-Every year in winter in Norway and around the whole of Scandinavia, the special hotels are being built.
+Every year in winter in Norway and around the whole of Scandinavia, special hotels are being built.
 The ice hotels, that you can find in northern Norway in Alta are made entirely from snow and ice.
 They feature several bedrooms, ice bars, ice chapels, and ice artwork.
 It takes about five weeks of hard work to have a hotel ready.
 The prices of the stay are not cheap, but in this case, you pay for the unique experience rather than just for a room.

-If you don’t feel like staying in the hotel made out of ice, you can just visit one of them on the Tromsø Ice Domes Tour.
+If you don’t feel like staying in a hotel made out of ice, you can just visit one of them on the Tromsø Ice Domes Tour.
 Learn about their construction process, admire their beauty and have a drink in the ice bar.
 Check prices and availability here.

 Explore ice hotel tours in Norway in the winter:

-#16 Winter in Norway is a perfect excuse for hot waffles, hot chocolate and a glass of mulled wine
+#16 Winter in Norway is a perfect excuse for hot waffles, hot chocolate, and a glass of mulled wine

 What to pack for Norway in winter